di-unipi-socc/socc-website/content/research-projects/projects.md

 ---
 widget: pages # As of v5.8-dev, 'pages' is renamed 'collection'
-headless: false  # This file represents a page section.
+headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...
 title: Research Projects
-subtitle: ''
+subtitle: 'Check our recent research projects!'

 # Position of this section on the page
 weight: 1